mmrwoods/jenkins_campfire_plugin/README.markdown

 lot of Java experience, but also because I simply haven't got the time to tidy it up.
 It does work though, and we use it daily without any trouble.

+Update: The plugin code is less of a mess that it was, thanks to Dante Briones.
+Yay, thanks Dante, and welcome aboard!

 ### Installation

 A pre-built hpi file is provided in the downloads area on github.
 You should be